-Appendix VIII: Texas A&M University Alcohol Rules and the Laws That Apply to Student Organizations, On Campus Residents, and Others
+Appendix VIII: Texas A&M University Alcohol Rules That Apply to Student Organizations, and Others

 I. Introduction Texas A&M University is an educational institution dedicated to the pursuit of excellence, the promotion of academic achievement and the advancement of knowledge.
 Because of the University’s interest in the intellectual, physical and psychological well being of the campus community, it is important that the University take steps to curtail the abusive or illegal use of alcoholic beverages.
 Educating students about the effects of misuse and use of alcohol will help accomplish these goals.

 II.
 Texas A&M University Student Rules.